-Dog owners please note that dogs are not allowed in our Jubilee Park and Harpsden grounds on match days.
+Dog owners, please note that dogs are not allowed in our Jubilee Park and Harpsden grounds on match days.

 Our activities include:

-- Saturday morning Mini-Soccer Centre for U5-U8
+- Saturday morning Mini-Soccer Centre for Reception - U8

 - Midweek Mini/Junior Soccer Centres

-- Midweek Player Development centres (by invitation)
+- Midweek Player Development Centres

 - Competitive league football for U9s-U18s